- Pathways Programs at UCSF

 The Clinical and Translational Research (CTR) Pathway has a process by which learners can be awarded an MD with Distinction in CTR upon graduation.
 To be eligible, you must be enrolled in the CTR Pathway and meet all requirements of the Pathway: a RAPtr-approved mentored research project, the DCR course, completion of a legacy product and presentation at the Research Festival.
 For the MDwD Program, the legacy product is expected to be a first-authored manuscript submitted to a peer-reviewed journal completed under the direction of a faculty committee and approved by the CTR Legacy Chair and Committee.
 The current CTR Legacy Chair is Catherine Park.

 Research must be conducted at UCSF.
 Research projects performed at other institutions (eg, CDC, NIH) may also be acceptable but are subject to approval by the CTR Pathway leadership.
-Since the MDwD Committee must be formed within one month of beginning research, learners must contact the CTR Pathway Director, George Sawaya, for approval as soon as possible.
+Since the MDwD Committee must be formed within one month of beginning research, learners must contact the CTR Pathway Director, Peter Chin-Hong, for approval as soon as possible.

 - Enrollment in the CTR Pathway.
 Learners with RAPtr-approved projects can enroll in the CTR Pathway any time before August 1 of the year prior to graduation.